Metaphysicist0/Metaphysicist0/README.md

 ### Hi there my No.![visitor count](https://profile-counter.glitch.me/Metaphysicist0/count.svg) visitor.

-### I'm Tianliang Yao @ Tongji University (Department of Control Science and Engineering).

-✨ I am actively seeking a Ph.D. position @ The Chinese University of Hong Kong (CUHK) in the fall of 2025, with a strong emphasis on Medical Robotics and Medical Image Analysis.
-My primary objective is to advance research in these domains and contribute to the development of groundbreaking solutions that can revolutionize healthcare.
-The opportunity to conduct research @ CUHK would provide me with the ideal platform to collaborate with renowned experts, access state-of-the-art facilities, and make significant strides in these areas.

-- 🔭 I’m currently studying Automation @ Tongji Univ. and working on AI4Medicine.
-Undergraduate graduation in 2025.
-- 🌱 I mainly focus on AI4Science (biomedical), Medical Image Analysis, and Embodied AI and Robotics for HealTHcare (EARTH).
+### I'm Tianliang Yao, a fourth-year undergraduate student majoring in Automation at Tongji University, and an incoming PhD student at the AIM Group, Department of Electrical Engineering, The Chinese University of Hong Kong.

+- 🔭 Research Interests: Computer Vision, Multimodal Medical Data Analysis, Image-Guided Interventions
+- 🌱 Currently, my research at Tongji is focused on developing embodied intelligence for robotic-assisted endovascular procedures.
+I am investigating innovative methods to combine robotics and AI to improve the accuracy and effectiveness of minimally invasive endovascular procedures.
 -
-- 📫 How to reach me: 2150248@tongji.edu.cn.
+- 📫 How to reach me: 2150248@tongji.edu.cn/ Wechat: ytl20030607
 - 🧑‍💻 My website: https://metaphysicist0.github.io/.

 <div style="display: flex; justify-content: space-between;">